Sonnykimee/SQLiteLib/README.md

 Due to the compact, serveless architecture of SQLite, **you actually don't even need to install SQLite** before using this plugin.
 The JDBC driver inside the plugin handles SQLite DB files.

-If you need a GUI SQLite database editor, you can try: <a href="https://sqlitebrowser.org" target="_blank" rel="noopener noreferrer">DB Browser for SQLite</a>
+`If you need a GUI SQLite database editor, you can try: [DB Browser for SQLite](https://sqlitebrowser.org)`

 # Usage
 **NOTE:** Some examples are written in TriggerReactor script language since that was my initial reason of writing this library.
 However, translating the script to Java language should be easy.